Skip to main content

 Play HLS Streams with Embedded Player

 You can use the embedded player in play.html to play the streams with HLS.
-In order to use play.html, go to the below URL format.
+To use play.html, go to the below URL format.

 https://AMS-domain-name:5443/WebRTCAppEE/play.html.